AreumAn/master-react/router-demo/README.md

 ## switch
 `Switch` is unique in that it renders a route exclusively.
 In contrast, every `Route` that matches the location renders inclusively.

+## NavLink
+A special version of the `Link` that will add styling attributes to the rendered element when it matches the current URL.